 It was Christmas Eve and already dark when I finally stumbled home.
 My house was dark.
 There were no lights, no tree, no presents…nothing to indicate that a holiday was underway.
 My younger brother and sisters were upstairs in their rooms.
 Only my older brother John was in the kitchen, making a sandwich for himself.

 My Dad had always been the one to trim the house with lights and put up the tree.
 One of my favorite memories from childhood was a Christmas Eve from an earlier more innocent time, before Watergate, before the Vietnam war, before “tricky dick“ Nixon, the Black Panthers, and the oil embargo of ’73, a time when I lay wide-eyed and happy in my bed, warm in the glow of colored lights outlining the house like a magic shoebox.
 The neighbors played carols on a phonograph record loud enough for us all to hear.
-Even today, the scratchy, low fidelity sound of old songs by Bing Crosby, Nat King Cole, Elvis, and Vince Guaraldi are, for me, the only true sound of Christmas.
+Even today, the scratchy, low-fidelity sound of old songs by Bing Crosby, Nat King Cole, Elvis, and Vince Guaraldi is for me the only true sound of Christmas.

 But as years went by, Dad went missing, as so many fathers do, a casualty of a failing marriage, a dismal job market, out-of-control teenagers, and my brother John, who had recently come out as “gay” ~ a new word for us all.
-It was just too much for dad, I guess, and so my house went dark without him.
+It was all just too much for Dad, I guess, and so my house went dark without him.

 “Where is mom?“ I asked John.